You can report an emergency 24 hours a day, 7 days a week. If the issue is an emergency and presents an immediate risk to public safety:

 Your call will be answered by our Highways Customer Service Centre team between 8.00am and 6.00pm, Monday to Friday (excluding Bank Holidays).

-Outside of these opening hours, your call will be transferred to the Sussex Police 101 service.
+Outside of these opening hours, your call will be transferred to our out-of-hours service.

-The Highways Customer Service Centre Team and Sussex Police will, where appropriate, arrange for the Highways team to attend the emergency within two hours of reporting.
+The Highways Customer Service Centre Team and the out-of-hours service will, where appropriate, arrange for the Highways team to attend the emergency within two hours of reporting.

 Types of emergencies